houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 | Left drivetrain servo signal  |  GPIO1 / UART0 TX | 50 Hz PWM signal in `RCAR` mode |
 | Right drivetrain servo signal |  GPIO3 / UART0 RX | 50 Hz PWM signal in `RCAR` mode |

-GPIO1/GPIO3 are UART0 pins, so they will be taken over by PWM signal generation only in `RCAR` app mode.
-Do not power MG996 servos from ESP32 3.3 V pin.
-Use separate 5 to 6 V power supply able to power your motor and connect servo ground to walkie/ESP32 ground.

 ## Internal Build: Grey Walkie